 Analyzing an Income Statement

-Although we are only a few lines into the income statement, we can already calculate the gross profit margin, our first financial ratio.
-At its core, gross profit margin is a measurement of a company's manufacturing and distribution efficiency during the production process.
+At its core, the gross profit margin is a measurement of a company's manufacturing and distribution efficiency during the production process.
 It tells managers, investors, and other stakeholders the percentage of revenue / sales remaining after subtracting the cost of goods sold ; the amount of money left over to pay selling, general, and administrative expenses such as salaries, research and development, and marketing, which appear further down the income statement.

 All else equal, the higher the gross profit margin, the better.

 This is especially true within industries and sectors because it's possible to make a better apples-to-apples comparison among competitors.
 A company capable of boasting sustained gross profit margins that are materially higher than its peers is almost always more efficient, better run, and a safer long-term investment provided the valuation multiple isn't too high.